microsoft/hands-on-lab-redis/docs/workshop.md

 ## Seed the database

-In this Hands On Lab, you will use a Cosmos DB database to store and retrieve your data.
+In this Hands On Lab, you will use a Azure Cosmos DBdatabase to store and retrieve your data.
 To save time, you will seed it with some data.

 To do this, download the [zip file][database-seed-zip] that contains the data to seed your database, then unzip it and you will find a `products.json` file.

-Go to your resource group, search the Cosmos DB account, select it and in the left menu, click on **Data Explorer**.
+Go to your resource group, search the Azure Cosmos DBaccount, select it and in the left menu, click on **Data Explorer**.
 Then on the database called `catalogdb` and click on the `products` container and select `Items` like below:

 ![Cosmos DB Data Explorer](./assets/cosmos-db-data-explorer.png)